EnableX/Multiparty-Video-Chat-Sample-Angular-Application/README.md

+# Build a Multiparty Video Calling Application with Angular: EnableX Toolkit for Web Integration Guide

-# Multiparty Video Calling Application using Angular (JS Framework) and EnableX Toolkit for Web
+Creating a Multiparty Video Calling Application with Angular and EnableX Toolkit for Web

-This is a sample multiparty video calling client application written in Angular that allows developers to implement video calling capabilities in their websites.
-The application runs on the web browsers (referred as client end point) and utilizes EnableX Web SDK to conduct an RTC session with its peers through EnableX Video Services.
+In this guide, we'll walk you through building a multiparty video calling client application using Angular, a popular JavaScript framework.
+We'll leverage the power of the EnableX Toolkit for Web to enable real-time video calling within your website.
+This application runs seamlessly on web browsers and utilizes the EnableX Web SDK for establishing and managing RTC (Real-Time Communication) sessions via the EnableX Video Services platform.

-The client application performs the following tasks to facilitate an RTC session:

-* Get token from the application server
-* Connect to the room using the token
-* Publish audio/video streams in the room
+Here's a breakdown of what this client application accomplishes:

+1. Token Acquisition: It retrieves a secure token from your application server, which is essential for accessing the EnableX Video Services.

+2. Room Connection: The application establishes a connection to a designated room using the obtained token, enabling users to join a video conference.

+3. Audio/Video Publishing: Users can share their audio and video streams within the room, allowing for dynamic and interactive video conversations.

-* Subscribe to remote audio/video streams in the room
+4. Remote Stream Subscription: It enables participants to subscribe to remote audio and video streams shared by other participants in the room.

-* Listen to any session related events
+5. Session Event Handling: The application listens to various session-related events, ensuring a smooth and reliable video calling experience.

-This sample client application also demonstrates the following features:
+Moreover, this sample client application showcases the following user-friendly features:

-* Mute/Unmute video
-* Mute/Unmute audio
-* Disconnect
+Video Mute/Unmute: Users can easily toggle their video feed on or off during the call.

+Audio Mute/Unmute: Participants can mute or unmute their audio to control their presence in the conversation.

+Disconnect: It provides a seamless way to leave the video call when needed.

+By implementing this solution, you can enhance your website with multiparty video calling capabilities, offering a rich and engaging user experience for real-time communication.

 ## 1 Get Started